screen printing for artists

 Cut Editions is a silk-screen printmaking studio specialising in the production of limited edition original artist prints.
 Established in 2017 by Ni and Ben Gooding, the print studio is based in The Cut Arts Centre, Halesworth, Suffolk.
 Originally a Victorian Maltings, the building is now home to a theatre, gallery, arts cinema and cafe and has a prestigious cultural programme.

 Situated on the ground floor, Cut Editions aims to collaborate with artists and designers who wish to make original prints.
 Artists do not have to have any previous knowledge or experience of the screen printing process.
 We are here to guide you through every stage.
 We will give as much or as little help and advice as required.
 We are able to make editions for artists or artists are welcome to book time in the studio in order to produce work for themselves under our technical supervision.
+Cut Editions offers screen printing courses and workshops aimed at beginners and the more experienced print-maker.
+Classes are small and designed to be enjoyable and affordable.

 Ben Gooding is an artist based in London.
 He has a 1st class Honours Degree in Fine Art (Printmaking) from the Cambridge School of Art and an MA in Fine Art from Central St. Martin's College of Art and Design.
 He has since been living and working in London.
 Alongside his own practice, he teaches printmaking at Camberwell College of Art and is a contributor to Saturation Point Projects.